Liability Only Car Insurance: Is Minimum Coverage Enough?

 Liability only car insurance covers two things: bodily injury liability and property damage liability.
 Bodily injury pays for the medical bills, lost wages, and legal costs of people you injure in an at-fault accident.
 Property damage covers repairs to the other party's vehicle or any property you damage.
 It does not cover your own car, your own injuries, or any non-collision damage like theft or weather.

-How much does liability only insurance cost on average?
+How much does liability only insurance cost on average in 2026?

 When should I switch from full coverage to liability only?

 The best time to switch is when your vehicle's value has dropped to the point where full coverage premiums no longer make financial sense.
-Use the 10% rule: if your annual full coverage premium exceeds 10% of your car's current value, liability-only may be the smarter choice.
+Use the 10% rule: if your annual full coverage premium exceeds 10% of your car's current value (minus your deductible), liability-only may be the smarter choice.
 You should also have enough savings to cover a potential out-of-pocket repair or replacement before making the switch.
+Check out our guide on the liability vs. full coverage cost comparison to weigh your options.

 Is liability only insurance enough to drive legally?

-Yes — as long as you meet your state's minimum coverage requirements.
+Yes — as long as you meet your state's current minimum coverage requirements.
 Nearly every state mandates some form of liability coverage, and a basic liability policy will satisfy those legal requirements.
 However, "legal" and "adequate" are not the same thing.
 State minimums are often far too low to fully cover a serious accident, and you remain personally responsible for any damages that exceed your policy limits.
+Review the full liability car insurance explained guide to understand what you may be giving up.

 Can I get liability only insurance on a financed car?

 No. If your vehicle is financed or leased, your lender or lessor requires full coverage — including collision and comprehensive — as a condition of the loan.
 Dropping to liability-only on a financed vehicle violates your agreement and can lead to force-placed insurance, which is typically far more expensive and benefits the lender, not you.
-Once the vehicle is fully paid off, you have the freedom to reassess your coverage needs.
+Once the vehicle is fully paid off, you have the freedom to reassess your coverage needs using tools like the 10% rule and our property damage liability guide.

 Compare Car Insurance Rates in Ohio